Semi-parametric inference based on adaptively collected data: Main results

 }

 Let us clarify the meaning and significance of these assumptions.
-The \emph{noise condition}~\ref{assn-lin-noise} allows us to control the tail behavior of the noise, and is relatively standard.
+The \emph{noise condition}~\ref{assn-lin-noise} allows us to control the tail behavior of the noise, and is relatively standard though can be relaxed\footnote{See Appendix~\ref{proof:lm:thm:linear_new1} for more details.}.
 More interesting is the \emph{selection condition}~\ref{assn-lin-selection-prob}, which allows the minimum selection probability to decrease as fast as $\Numobs^{-2t}$ for some $t \in [0, 1/2)$.
-This is substantially weaker than assumptions used in past work, such as requiring that the selection probabilities be uniformly bounded away from zero~\cite{zhang2021statistical}; or converge to some non-random limit~\cite{hadad2021confidence,zhan2021off}.
-Finally, the \emph{nuisance condition}~\ref{assn-lin-nuisance-est} guarantees that the estimate $\EstFunPar$ based on the hold-out set is a weakly-consistent estimator for the true nuisance function $\TrueFunPar$. \\
+This is slightly more relaxed than those in some past works, such as requiring that the selection probabilities be uniformly bounded away from zero~\cite{zhang2021statistical}; or converge to some non-random limit~\cite{hadad2021confidence,zhan2021off}.
+Finally, the \emph{nuisance condition}~\ref{assn-lin-nuisance-est} guarantees that the estimate $\EstFunPar$ based on the hold-out set is a weakly-consistent estimator for the true nuisance function $\TrueFunPar$. {In practice, one can use various procedures to estimate $\TrueFunPar$ (e.g., $k$-nearest neighbor estimators, random forests, boosting, kernel methods and neural networks). }